-The Bandito Property is currently 257 claims covering approximately 5,400 hectares.
-In August 2010, the Company entered into an option agreement ("Option Agreement") with True North Gems Inc. ("TGX"), whereby the Company can earn up to a 75% interest in the Bandito Property located in the Watson Lake District, Yukon Territory.
-Under the terms of the Option Agreement, Endurance could earn an initial 51% interest in the Bandito Property by making a total of \$125,000 in cash payments by December 31, 2012 and also completing \$1,000,000 in exploration expenditures by December 31, 2013.
-Once Endurance earns its initial 51% interest, it has a further option that would allow it to acquire an additional 24% interest (total of 75%) by issuing TGX 200,000 shares and by incurring an additional \$1,000,000 in exploration expenditures prior to December 31, 2015.
+The Bandito Property is 257 claims covering approximately 5,400 hectares.
+In August 2010, the Company entered into an option agreement ("Option Agreement") with True North Gems Inc. ("TGX"), whereby the Company could earn up to a 75% interest in the Bandito Property located in the Watson Lake District, Yukon Territory.